lslee714/trace-takehome/README.md

 - Getting this deployed would be fun.
 I already have the dev docker files, so could make a similar prod one and deploy it to the cloud.
 Getting it running directly on a server is also feasible.

+I really appreciate being given consideration by you all and Trace!
+Having a background in bioinformatics and a passion for the life sciences, the thought of developing software for that world is something I always had in mind but haven't truly had a chance to do until now!
+It's an exciting position to be in so again, thank you.